-Stiff vegetables like celery, carrot, capsicum (bell peppers) or cabbage and softer vegetables like tomatoes, cucumber and zucchini are best refrigerated and green leaves like cos (romaine) lettuce — but dress them just before serving.
+Stiff vegetables like celery, carrot, capsicum (bell peppers) or cabbage, and softer vegetables like tomatoes, cucumber and zucchini are best refrigerated, as well as green leaves like cos (romaine) lettuce — but dress them just before serving.

 Oats, quinoa, barley, buckwheat and sorghum can all be cooked or soaked in advance.

 Pasta and rice can be cooked and refrigerated as part of a meal.
 They can also be frozen in portions for ready-made meals.

 Chickpeas, lentils, beans, peas can all be cooked in advance and freeze well as part of a dish.

 Seafood, eggs, shredded cheese, tofu, lean cuts of chicken, turkey, beef, pork all work well for refrigerating or freezing.

 No one wants to waste food or risk eating something that has gone bad, so it’s crucial you store prepared ingredients correctly.
 It’s also a good idea to label your meals with the date you prepared them so you can keep track of when they need to be eaten.

 According to the U.S. Department of Agriculture (USDA), NHS in the UK, and NSW Food Authority, Australia, your refrigerator should be kept at 5°C (40°F) or below and your freezer at -18°C (0°F) or below.